sourcegraph/about/docs/terms-self-hosted.md

 title: Terms of Service for Self-hosted Sourcegraph Instances
 ---

-Last modified: October 11, 2021
+Last modified: February 10, 2022

-See the [changes](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/about%24+file:%5Edocs/terms-self-hosted%5C.md+type:diff&patternType=literal) since the [previous version](https://about.sourcegraph.com/archives/terms-self-hosted/2021-08-25/) or visit our [archives](https://github.com/sourcegraph/about/tree/main/docs/archives).
+See the [changes](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/about%24+file:%5Edocs/terms-self-hosted%5C.md+type:diff&patternType=literal) since the [previous version](https://about.sourcegraph.com/archives/terms-self-hosted/2021-10-11/) or visit our [archives](https://github.com/sourcegraph/about/tree/main/docs/archives).

 Thank you for using Sourcegraph!
-This page lays out the basic terms and conditions that apply to your use of software, products, and services we make available at Sourcegraph.com.
+This page lays out the basic terms and conditions that apply to your use of self-hosted Sourcegraph instances.

 <div class="p-3" style="background: #f2f4f8; word-wrap: break-word;">